impactmapping/open-impact-mapping-workshop/facilitation-games/impact-trump-cards/game-summary.md

 The game continues until there are no new cards to place.

-The participants are allowed to create new cards as the game continues.
+The participants are allowed to create new cards as the game continues, as long as they don't hold up the game -- so the best time to add new cards is while the others are playing their cards and during discussions.
 This is to support divergent thinking.

+### Rounds

+If the group runs out of cards, they can play another round, time-boxing the creation of initial cards and trumping again, but making sure to avoid duplicates from the earlier rounds.

+### Points at the end

+The purpose of "winning" the stack in the game is to add a competitive element which will promote divergent thinking and speed up the game, but it may also be nice to declare a final winner at the end and award a symbolic trophy, such as a chocolate bar.

 ### Coordinating discussion

-Draw up a set of quadrants on a big sheet of paper, or a whiteboard, and label ...
+Draw up a set of quadrants on a big sheet of paper, or a whiteboard, and get the group to cluster and organise ideas.
+This is the convergent part of the exercise, where the group discards duplicates and chooses the first set of impacts to deal with.

+The horizontal axis should reflect how much a behaviour change can help or hinder the initiative (eg left side for obstructions, right side for helpful behaviour changes, and distance from the centre reflects expected magnitude of impact).

+The vertical axis reflects how quickly the impact can be observed (soon or late).